jpswade/jpswade.github.io/_drafts/reviewing-code.md

 Ultimately, it should be obvious to anyone what the code does so don’t be afraid to ask if you don’t understand how it works.
 I’m sure your peers will be more than happy to talk you through it.

+> Code reviews are not about catching bugs.
+Modern code reviews are about socialization, learning, and teaching. - [Derek Prior, Thoughtbot](https://www.youtube.com/watch?v=PJjmw9TRB7s)

 If you see the same issue more than 3 times, this suggests that we need to address the issue in one of three ways, consider:

 - Setting a standard